Gbolade-True/KLIQ_TEST/README.md

 The main assumptions are:

 -   The design is desktop only, since the design didn't include mobile and tablet designs.
--   Functionality of components need not be focused on given the time constraints, with the exception of basic interactivity like hover effects and sorting of the promotions based on `name`.
+-   Functionality of components need not be focused on given the time constraints, except for basic interactivity like hover effects and sorting of the promotions based on `name`.

 Given more time, I would implement more functionalities: